hexadecimal233/awesome_stars/README.md

 *   [TerraformersMC/Terrestria](https://github.com/TerraformersMC/Terrestria) - A Fabric mod enhancing the detail of Minecraft with unique and vibrant biomes.
 Inspired by ExtrabiomesXL.

 *   [GeyserMC/Geyser](https://github.com/GeyserMC/Geyser) - A bridge/proxy allowing you to connect to Minecraft: Java Edition servers with Minecraft: Bedrock Edition.

+*   [Earthcomputer/bedrockified](https://github.com/Earthcomputer/bedrockified) - A mod which makes the Java edition more like the Bedrock edition, mainly for research purposes.

 ## miscellaneous